 The Green Living Homestead: Ways to Save Money & Help the Environment at the Same Time

 In Honor of Earth Day: I am a bit ashamed to admit this, but there was once a time when "green" living and helping the environment was not on my mind.
 I admit to once having been a complete consumer, and not a producer.
+Well, times have changed!
+Here are ways you, too, can live a greener, healthier life on your own homestead, no matter where you are.

 I was ignorant about environmental tragedies taking place in our world, and I wouldn't have known where to begin doing my part to save the planet.
 Plus, I thought that going green would end up costing more money!
 That was decades ago.